 Across the Smoky Mountains in western North Carolina is one of our favorite picturesque towns is Dillsboro a 19th-century railroad town nestled on the banks of the Tuckaseigee River.
 This town is truly small, spanning roughly 2-city blocks and is has lost very little of its charm over time.
 Do you remember the movie The Fugitive with Harrison Ford?
 If so, Hollywood filmed the train crash scene there.
 We love visiting Dillsboro at Christmas best.
 It’s really spectacular to see with hundred of luminaries lining the streets.
 I found a delightful blogger with several beautiful examples, here!

 Hometowns…small hometowns especially offer a cozy, homespun feeling to your soul.
-This is something that is missing from larger towns and big cities, not that these places are bad – just different.
+This is something that is missing from large towns and big cities, not that these places are bad – just different.
 Stepping back into time is a good way to unwind and appreciate a simpler era.

 My 2 Questions: